-- Resource Importings - Import from various data sources such as Hero Labs, DND Beyond and Roll20
+- Resource Importings - Import from various data sources such as Hero Lab, DND Beyond, and Roll20.

 - Composite Maps - Multiple images in a map, layering, scaling and rotation, drawing etc.

-- Equipment - Adding, removing, editing inventory.
-Quantity, weight, icons, images
+- Equipment - Adding, removing, editing inventory, wuantity, weight, icons, images.

 - Multi-level maps - Moving tokens from one level to another within a map

-- Content Sharing - This system is going to be huge.
-It will have a huge impact on the rest of the systems.
+- Content Sharing - This system is going to be huge and will have a major impact on the rest of the systems.

-- World Build Wiki - A hyperlink markdown wiki for world building, note taking and handout.
+- World Building Wiki - A hyperlink markdown wiki for world building, note taking and handout.
 Simple image pasting integration.
-Powerful preview
+Powerful preview features.

 - Pathfinder - Our second game system.
 Classes, archetypes, prestige classes, feats, spells, etc.